 - You can configure the minimum threshold for an active day (based on productive hours) to ensure that averages are accurately calculated, and are not diluted by a brief period of activity on a weekend or other non-work day.

-- On days when a user does not meet the active day threshold, all activity will still be logged and will appear in ActivTrak reports, but the day will not be factored into the calculation of average metrics.
+- On days when a user does not meet the active day threshold, all activity will still be logged and will appear in ActivTrak reports.
+Productive Time, Focus Time, and Collaboration Time will be factored into weekly totals and averages, but days below the active day threshold will not be factored into the calculation of average metrics.

 - This setting applies to all users within an account, and cannot be configured differently for individual users or teams.